AI Doesn't Hallucinate About Your Product

 What is the difference between AI hallucination and AI source error?

-AI hallucination is when the AI invents information that doesn’t exist in any source - fabricating features, customers, or claims from nothing.
-AI source error is when the AI accurately retrieves real information from your documents, but that information is no longer true because it’s outdated.
+AI hallucination is when the AI invents information that doesn’t exist in any source (fabricating features or claims from nothing).
+AI source error occurs when the AI retrieves information that is no longer true.
 Source error is more common in B2B contexts and harder to detect because the output matches real (but stale) company information.

 Which type of AI error is more common in B2B sales?